-You may be shocked to learn that each year up to 12 billion tons of plastic trash end up in God’s oceans.
+You may be shocked to learn that each year at least 14 million tons of plastic trash end up in God’s oceans.
 For us things have reached a tipping point — the last straw.

 From a biblical perspective, “trash” is an affront to the glory of God; it mars the beauty of God’s creation; it diminishes the witness of creation.
 We think we “throw” so-called trash “away.”
 But what that really means is we no longer see it — literally out of sight, out of mind.